Slynchy/REHongo/README.md

 # REhongo
 An API for transliterating Japanese characters using http://nihongo.j-talk.com/

+Requires HtmlAgilityPack.
+Simply include the .cs into your project and follow instructions.

 # Instructions
 	// Create an instance of REHongo
 	REHongo rehongo = new REHongo();